lizzieinvancouver/buds/analyses/stan/_READMEstan.txt

                  data = datalist.b, warmup=4000, iter = 7997, chains = 4,
                  control = list(adapt_delta = 0.9))

-…led to 14897 divergent transitions (I think every transition was divergent!) and a crazy value for mu_b_inter_wpc1 (somewhere between about 0 and 20,000,000 … it never converged).
+…led to 15541 divergent transitions (I think every transition was divergent!) and a crazy value for mu_b_inter_wpc1 (somewhere between about -1^7 and 3^6 … it never converged).
+Runs quickly though!